syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-Image-conversion/Apply-fallback-fonts).

 ### Customize Default Fallback Fonts

 The following code example demonstrates how to customize default fallback font while converting a PowerPoint presentation to Image.